NaomiProject/Naomi/CONTRIBUTING.md

 # Introduction

-Want to contribute to Naomi ?
-Great ! 🎉 We're always happy to have more contributors.
-Before you start developing, though, we ask that you read through this document in-full.
+Want to contribute to Naomi?
+Great! 🎉 We're always happy to have more contributors.
+Before you start developing, though, we ask that you read through this document in full.
 It's full of tips and guidelines--if you skip it, you'll likely miss something important (and your pull request will probably be rejected as a result).

 Throughout the process of contributing, there's one thing we'd like you to remember: Naomi is developed (and is maintained) by what might be described as "volunteers".
 They earn no money for their work here and give their time solely for the advancement of the software and the enjoyment of its users.
 While they will do their best to get back to you regarding issues and pull requests, your patience is appreciated.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## What kinds of contributions are we looking for

-From Improving documentation, bug triaging, writing tutorials to developing along side the maintainers by submitting bug reports, feature requests, writing code which can be incorporated into Naomi all to help further Naomi.
+From Improving documentation, bug triaging, and writing tutorials to developing along side the maintainers by submitting bug reports, and feature requests, and writing code that can be incorporated into Naomi all to help further Naomi.

 ## Contributions we are NOT looking for

 As of time of writing, we are open to any ideas or contributions anyone may have.
-Once the idea or contribution is fleshed out, has no standing issues or pull requests that conflict, and add to the scope of Naomi, it will most likely be approved and we look forward to your contribution.
+Once the idea or contribution is fleshed out, has no standing issues or pull requests that conflict, and adds to the scope of Naomi, it will most likely be approved and we look forward to your contribution.

 ## Responsibilities

 * Ensure code compatibility for every change.
 We do not want to break everything just for one feature.
-If in testing your contribution causes issues but in its self works as intended, try to fix the issues that have arised.
+If in testing your contribution causes issues but in itself works as intended, try to fix the issues that have arisen.
 At the end of the day, we are all working towards a better Naomi.
-* Ensure that code that goes into Naomi meets all requirements.
+* Ensure that the code that goes into Naomi meets all requirements.
 * Create issues for any changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.

 # Your First Contribution

 Due to the nature of the project and at the time of writing, you can look through [issues](https://www.github.com/naomiproject/naomi/issues) and if there is something that you can aid in, jump right it.
-Some things might be simple bug fixes that may take only a few lines of code while others may take editing multiple documents and structure already assembled.
+Some things might be simple bug fixes that may take only a few lines of code while others may take editing multiple documents and structures already assembled.
 Those required someone that understands Naomi front to back and has worked on the project for some time.
 In other words, do not bite off more than you can chew, every little step helps.

 ## Resource for people who have never contributed to open source before.